 Options and SARs.
 The following will apply to employees holding options or SARs upon termination of employment unless determined otherwise by the administrator at the time of grant.
 Any employee whose employment is terminated due to retirement will have three years from the date of termination to exercise any option or SAR granted under the plan to the extent the employee had the right to exercise the option or SAR on the date of termination.
 If an employee's employment is terminated for "cause," any option or SAR granted to that employee under the plan that has not been exercised prior to termination will lapse immediately upon termination of employment.
-If an employee's employment is terminated for any reason not described above, the employee will have 18 months from the date of such termination to exercise any option or SAR to the extent the employee had the right to exercise the option or SAR on the date of termination.
-If the employee had the right to exercise the option or SAR on the date of such termination to exercise any option or SAR to the extent the employee had the right to exercise the option or SAR on the date of termination.
-If the employment of an employee had the right to exercise the option or SAR on the date of termination.
-If the employment of an employee had the right to exercise the option or SAR on the date of termination.
-If the employment of an employee holding options or SARs is terminated during a "protected period" other than for cause, the employee will have the right to exercise such option or SAR in full.
+If an employee's employee's employment is terminated for any reason not described above, the employee will have 18 months from the date of such termination.
+If the employee holding options or SARs is terminated during a "protected period" other than for cause, the employee will have the right to exercise such option or SAR in full.